instructor-ai/instructor/README.md

 ## Get Started in Moments

 Installing Instructor is a breeze.
-Simply run `pip install instructor` in your terminal and you're on your way to a smoother data handling experience!
+Simply run `pip install instructor` in your terminal (or `pip install 'instructor[cli]'` to include CLI support) and you're on your way to a smoother data handling experience!

 ## How Instructor Enhances Your Workflow